 Spines can also manage kernel routing tables by updating native kernel routes with those determined by the overlay topology and the chosen metric.
 In this case, Spines is acting as an overlay routing daemon where regular user packets (without any knowledge of Spines) are routed seamlessly in kernel-level between overlay nodes.
 As data packets are not processed by Spines, they are not copied to user-space, and therefore the routing overhead is substantially reduced.
 This reduction in CPU consumption can greatly benefit low cost routers, such as the Linksys WRT54G.
 Note that, in this mode, certain Spines protocols cannot be activated as packets are routed by the underlying kernel services.
 In addition, kernel-routing services are available in Spines to support anypath and multipath routing based on group membership.

-Documentation about the new intrusion tolerance capabilities added in version 5.0 (and refined in version 5.1) can be found here.
+Documentation about the new intrusion tolerance capabilities added in version 5.0 (and refined in versions 5.1 and 5.2) can be found here.

 The current version of Spines was tested to run on Linux X86 computers.

 The Spines Daemon

 spines [-p spines_port] [-l logical_id] [-I local_address] [[-a destination]*] [[-d discovery_address]*] [-w Route_Type] [-tf] [-sf] [-m] [-x time_to_live] [-U] [-W] [-k level] [-lf log_file] [-ud unix_domain_path] [-pc] [-rl

 setlink bandwidth(kbps) latency(ms) loss_rate(%) burst_rate(%) source_ip destination_ip [port]